epsteinlib/epsteinlib/README.md

 1. `dispersion_relation_3d.py`: This script demonstrates how to use EpsteinLib to calculate quantum dispersion relations in 3D.
 2. `sem_gaussian_1d.py`: This script showcases the Singular Euler-Maclaurin (SEM) expansion for a Gaussian function in 1D.
 It has an optional argument `--nu` that can be used to set the value of nu.
 For example, you can run it with `python sem_gaussian_1d.py --nu 1`.
 If no value is provided, it defaults to nu = 1.5.

-These examples, along with the `lattice_sum.py` script, provide a comprehensive overview of how to use EpsteinLib in various scenarios.

 ### in Julia

 The library can be installed independently of our build system with